This page is for questions relating to The 72 Angels of Magick.

 Q: If I call on several angels at once, do I have to complete the full ritual every time, or can I just do the opening, and then call on each angel one after the other?

-A: I prefer to do the complete ritual from beginning to end.
-If I’m calling on three angels – even if they are all working on the same task for me – I will call one, wait a few hours, call the next and so on.
-If you are pressed for time you can condense the process by making the opening call (i.e The Master Ritual), and then calling on each angel in turn.
-Some people find great success with this approach so feel free to try it out.
+A: It is ideal to do the complete ritual from beginning to end, and then do it again for the next angle, and so on.
+If calling on three angels – even if they are all working on the same task – call one, wait a few hours, call the next and so on.
+If you are pressed for time you can condense the process by calling to the first angel, but instead os saying, “It is done,” you go back to the part of the just after the use of imagined colored light, and make another call, this time with a different angel and new request, until you can say, “It is done”.
+Some people find success with this approach, but the recommended approach is to separate the rituals out, so that each has your full focus and energy.

 Q: I get a sense that I need to continue the ritual for more than 11 days.
 Is that OK?